HangfireIO/Hangfire/README.md

 Contributing
 -------------

 Open-source projects are developing more smoothly when all discussions are held in public.
-If you have **any** questions or suggestions, please open GitHub [issues](https://github.com/odinserj/HangFire/issues).
+If you have **any** questions or suggestions, please open GitHub [issues](https://github.com/odinserj/HangFire/issues) or mention [@hangfire_net](https://twitter.com/hangfire_net) on Twitter.

 Unfortunately, I can't do all the things at a time.
 And I appreciate any help related to the project: